-Employers should verify the following to ensure they stay compliant when paying employees.
-I have established the pay period, and I have a plan for producing the employees' wage statements.
-I am only deducting wages for: Statutory deductions Court ordered deductions or Deductions the employee authorized in writing I have the employee's deductions authorizations in writing, stating the amount of the deduction or the method for calculating it.
-My wage statements include the necessary information, including the Pay period Wage rates Gross wages for pay period Amounts and purpose of each deduction I have decided not to allow tipping and I am telling our customers not to tip; OR I have decided to allow tipping and I have posted a tip-handling policy where employees can see it.
-I have checked the minimum wage to make sure my employees are being paid at least that amount.
-I understand that I cannot deduct from an employee's wages any losses due to faulty work or any losses from theft or damages that happen while the employee is at work.
+Employers should verify the following to ensure they stay compliant when paying employees • I have established the pay period, and I have a plan for producing the employees' wage statements.
+Yes No I am only deducting wages for: • Statutory deductions • Court ordered deductions or • Deductions the employee authorized in writing I have the employee's deductions authorizations in writing, stating the amount of the deduction or the method for calculating it.
+My wage statements include the necessary information, including the Pay period Wage rates Gross wages for pay period Amounts and purpose of each deduction I have decided not to allow tipping and I am telling our customers not to tip; OR I have decided to allow tipping and I have posted a tip-handling policy where employees can see it. • I have checked the minimum wage to make sure my employees are being paid at least that amount. • or any losses from theft or damages that happen while the employee is at work.